 About the ovaries

-Ovarian cancer begins in a woman's ovaries.
-The ovaries are glands that contain the germ cells or eggs.
+A woman’s ovaries are glands that contain the germ cells or eggs.
 Every woman has two ovaries as part of her reproductive system, one located on each side of the uterus.
 They are almond shaped and about one and a half inches long.
 Every month, during ovulation, an egg is released from an ovary and travels to the uterus through a structure called the fallopian tube.

 Ovaries are the primary source of a woman’s sex hormones, estrogen and progesterone.
 These hormones influence breast growth, body shape, and body hair, and regulate the menstrual cycle and pregnancy.
 During menopause, the ovaries stop releasing eggs and producing sex hormones.